metamath/lamp-guide/docs/11/index.md

 The symbols beginning with "&amp;" are what's called "work variables".
 Work variables often show up when creating proofs.
-The fundamental issue is that although a theorem or axiom may use a variable (such as `A`), those variables can be replaced with other expressions of the same type when they are used.
+The fundamental issue is that although a theorem or axiom may use a variable (such as `A`), those variables can be substituted for other expressions of the same type when they are used.
-In cases where metamath-lamp cannot be certain of exactly what you want, it will create work variables that you can then replace (substitute) with whatever you *do* want (as long as they're the same type).
+In cases where metamath-lamp cannot be certain of exactly what expression you want, it will create work variables that you can then substitute with whatever you *do* want (as long as they're the same type).

 When using `set.mm` or `iset.mm`, you'll see work variables of certain types: